G-Vodan/LLZomboLewd/README.md

 </div>

 # LLZomboLewd
 A community mod for Project Zomboid for LoversLab (+18).
 Name is temporary, this Github purpose is to create a community of Project Zomboid modders from LoversLab.
 Everybody is welcome and every works will be appreciated.
-The actual release is a very early release.
+The actual release is a very early ALPHA, please be mindful, expect many glitches.

 ## Installation & Quick Start
 https://github.com/G-Vodan/LLZomboLewd/wiki